 - Not currently serving a state or federal prison term for the conviction of a felony;

 - Not been determined by a court to be mentally incompetent.

-Election code 2157.2: Information on your voter registration affidavit will be used by elections officials to send you official information on the voting process, such as the location of your polling place and the issues and candidates that will appear on the ballot.
+In accordance with California Elections Code § 2157.2, information on voter registration will be used by elections officials to send you official information on the voting process, such as the location of your polling place and the issues and candidates that will appear on the ballot.
 Commercial use of voter registration information is prohibited by law and is a misdemeanor.
-Voter information may be provided to a candidate for office, a ballot measure committee, or other persons for election, scholarly, journalistic, political, or governmental purposes, as determined by the Secretary of State.
+Voter information may be provided to a candidate for office, a ballot measure committee, or any other person for election, scholarly, journalistic, political, or governmental purposes, as determined by the Secretary of State.
 Driver’s license and social security numbers, or your signature as shown on your voter registration card, cannot be released for these purposes.

 If you have any questions about the use of voter information or wish to report suspected misuse of such information, please call the Secretary of State’s Voter Protection and Assistance Hotline.